CLIMAAX/crabook/crabook/community/contribute.md

 # Contribute to risk recipes

 We are happy to receive contributions that enhance and expand the capabilities of our risk assessment toolbox.
-I you want to contribute, you can get in touch with us via the [CLIMAAX organization](https://github.com/CLIMAAX/) on GitHub, where this handbook and the contained [risk workflows](../CRA_steps/analysis/workflows) are at home.
+If you want to contribute, you can get in touch with us via the [CLIMAAX organization](https://github.com/CLIMAAX/) on GitHub, where this handbook and the contained risk workflows are at home.

 If you do not have a GitHub account, you can sign up [here](https://github.com/signup).

+## Code of Conduct

+The CLIMAAX Handbook is published with a [Code of Conduct](https://github.com/CLIMAAX/crabook/blob/main/CONDUCT.md).
+By contributing to this project you agree to abide by its terms.

 ## Workflow for existing hazard